 The Academy does not prepare food or provide lunches to students, although the Parent Service Organization provides a regular hot-lunch offering with a monthly pre-order.
-(Information is available at npxlunchpropram.com).
+(Information is available at the NPX Lunch Program.
 Students may also bring their own lunches to school each day.
 The school may provide access to microwave ovens in the cafeteria for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.